 WHO NEEDS TO FILE THIS?

 Anyone who has traded in cryptocurrency in the last financial year.

 WHAT INFORMATION IS NEEDED?

-This form requires you to enter all your crypto income totals (income and gains).
+This form requires you to enter your crypto income & gains.

 Keep records of crypto investments